by Isabelle Hannah

 Plenty of the team here at Menai Holidays are also dog owners.
-We know that after a good walk or when you’ve been exploring a new area, there’s nothing better than coffee and cake or lunch out.
+We know that after a good walk or when you’ve been exploring one of these dog-friendly beaches in Anglesey, there’s nothing better than coffee and cake or lunch out.

-This friendly cafe is open daily from 10 am to late between March and October, serving a variety of tasty, home-cooked food.
+This friendly cafe is open daily from 10 am to 5 pm, 7 days a week, serving a variety of tasty, home-cooked food.
 And there’s seating both inside and out.
 Note: there is a toll to pay if you want to drive your car to the point itself where the cafe, lighthouse and beach are; it does also include access to the historic buildings just before the point.

 Comments are closed.

 Hi, I'm Isabelle and I joined the team in December 2017.